Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 {\em Dataset 1: Washington Post.} This is the public dataset collected from an online polling on Washington Post{\footnote {\tt http://www.washingtonpost.com/wp-srv/interactivity/worst-year-voting.html}} from December 2010 to January 2011.
 Using allourideas{\footnote {\tt http://www.allourideas.org}} platform developed by \citet{SL12}, they asked who had the worst year in Washington, where each user was asked to compare a series of randomly selected pairs of political entities.
 There are $67$ political entities in the dataset, and the resulting graph is a complete graph on these $67$ nodes.
 We used Rank Centrality and other algorithms to aggregate this data.
 We use this data-set primarily to check the 'robustness' of algorithms rather than understanding their ability to identify ground truth as by design it is not available.

-Now each algorithm gives different ground truth rankings for each algorithm.
+Now each algorithm gives different ground truth rankings \snncomment{given the full set of data}.
 This ground truth is compared to a ranking we get from only a subset of the data, which is generated by sampling each edge with a given sampling rate and revealing only the data on those sampled edges.
-We want to measure how much each algorithm is effected by eliminating edges from the complete graph.
+We want to measure how much each algorithm is \DS{affected} by eliminating edges from the complete graph.
 Let $\sigma_{\rm GT}$ be the ranking we get by applying our choice of rank aggregation algorithm to the complete dataset, and $\sigma_{\rm Sample}$ be the ranking we get from sampled dataset.
 To measure the resulting error in the ranking, we use the following metric:

-Figure~\ref{fig:experiment2} illustrates that, compared to Borda Count, MC1, MC3, MC4, Rank Centrality, Logit Regression and MC2 are less sensitive to sampling the dataset, and hence more robust when available comparisons data is limited.
+Figure~\ref{fig:experiment2} illustrates that \finalcomment{Rank Centrality, ML estimator and MC2 are less sensitive to sampling the dataset, compared to Borda Count, MC1, MC3, and MC4.
+Hence they are more robust when available comparisons data is limited. }

 {\em Dataset 2: NASCAR 2002.} Table \ref{tab:nascar} shows ranking of drivers from NASCAR 2002 season racing results. \citet{Hun04} used this dataset for studying rank-aggregation algorithms, and we use the dataset, publicly available at \citep{GS09}: \\ \texttt{http://sites.stat.psu.edu/$\sim$dhunter/code/btmatlab/}. \\ The dataset has 87 different drivers who competed in total 36 races in which 43 drivers were racing at each race.
 Some of the drivers raced in all 36 races, whereas some drivers only participated in one.
 To break the racing results into parities comparisons and to be able to run the comparison based algorithm, like \citet{Hun04,GS09}, we eliminated four drivers who finished last in every race they participated.
 Therefore, the dataset we used, there are total 83 drivers.